sun-yixiao/teaching/README.md

 ## Teaching

-This repository is dedicated to collecting the code I've written for students to implement various functions and is periodically updated.
-The directory below serves as a quick index to the content stored in this repository.
+This repository is designed to gather the code I wrote as a teaching assistant for students to implement various functions.
+The directory below is periodically updated to provide a quick index to the content stored in this repository.